xbenkozx/anytone-cps-py/readme.md

 # Troubleshooting

+## Serial Device Not Accessible
 If you are having issues where the  COM port cannot be opened, you may need to add yourself to the dialout user group.

     sudo usermod -a -G dialout <username>

 After running the command, logout then back in and the serial ports should now be accessible.

+## Error Installing pyaudio

+If you get an error installing pyaudio on linux, try installing libasound-dev package

+    sudo apt-get install libasound-dev

 # License
 anytone-878uvii-cps-py - A multi-platform GUI for Anytone D878UVII Radios.